 Others may purchase a copy through our stockists, Lavenham Press:

-- If you are a member of the RCPCH, Faculty of Foresnic & Legal Medicine (FFLM), Royal College of Physicians (RCP), British Association of Paediatric Surgeons (BAPS), or American Academy of Pediatrics (you must confirm your membership status on the online form) the cost is £35 plus delivery
+- If you are a member of the RCPCH, Faculty of Foresnic & Legal Medicine (FFLM), Royal College of Physicians (RCP), British Association of Paediatric Surgeons (BAPS), or American Academy of Pediatrics the cost is £35 plus delivery -

 - For all non-members the cost is £49 plus delivery